 A zone within Volcano Heights that creates an urban form distinct from other zones in the Plan area.
-Character Zones are identified in the zoning map in Section 5.1.
+Character Zones are identified in the zoning map in Section 4.1 starting on page 57.

-Civic Space:

-See Open Space, Civic.
+Civic Space: See Open Space, Civic.